sinesc/itsy/README.md

 # Itsy
 Strongly typed scripting language with a rusty syntax and easy Rust integration written entirely in safe Rust.

-***State of the project:** Very incomplete, maybe ok for some tinkering if you're bored.
-Please don't waste your time with this if you need to get something done though.*
+***State of the project:** Feature-incomplete, NOT ready for production, syntax and APIs may change, expect bugs and bad diagnostic.
+Possibly fun to play with.*

 **Crate reference:** [here](https://docs.rs/itsy/)\
-**Language reference:** non-existent.
-Its basically Rust without lifetimes and generics (and lots of other stuff for now).
+**Language reference:** non-existent, some differences listed [here](doc/differences.md)

 The following example exposes a Rust function `print` to Itsy.
 It compiles and runs an Itsy script that calls the Rust function.